osandov/drgn/README.md

 CLI is basically a wrapper around the library which provides a nice interface, including history and tab completion.

-To debug the running kernel, run `sudo drgn -k`.
+To debug the running kernel, run `sudo drgn -k` (or `sudo python3 -m drgn -k` if running locally).
 To debug a running program, run `sudo drgn -p $PID`.
 To debug a core dump (either a kernel vmcore or a userspace core dump), run `drgn -c $PATH`.

 The `drgn` CLI has an interactive mode and a script mode.
 If no arguments are passed, `drgn` runs in interactive mode; otherwise, the given script is run